 Down County Museum, Downpatrick

-Located in the restored buildings of the eighteenth century County Gaol of Down, Down County Museum started life in 1981 and collects, documents, conserves and exhibits artefacts relating to the archaeology, history and culture of County Down from earliest times until today.
-The Museum holds 12,000 objects and 50,000 photographs relating to County Down, which you can find out more about on the Museum website.
+Located in the restored buildings of the eighteenth century County Gaol of Down, Down County Museum was established in 1981 and collects, documents, conserves and exhibits artefacts relating to the archaeology, history and culture of County Down from earliest times until today.
+The Museum holds 12,000 objects and 50,000 photographs relating to County Down.
+You can find out more on the Museum website.

 Monday to Saturday 10am - 4.30pm